Octavian-ai/mac-graph/log.md

 	- 99% on all station property questions
 	- I believe I need to give the network a way to choose read transform based on control state

+- `230ab8a` 97% @ 17k
+	- 88% on station adjacency
+	- 99% on all station property questions

 ## Notes on training infrastructure